 Shout out a ghostly greeting.
 Black buttons, glue, paint, and ribbon mutate an unassuming pumpkin into a spectral medium.
 Paint the pumpkin stem using black crafts paint; let dry.
 Print the "Boo" pattern, available below, in a size to fit the front of your pumpkin; cut out letters.
 Position the letters on the pumpkin and trace with a pencil; remove letters.
 Fill each letter outline with black buttons, adhering the buttons with crafts glue.
 Tie black wire-edge ribbon into a bow around the pumpkin stem.

 The plastic mice caught in the act of squeezing into this cheesy condo will make your trick-or-treaters shriek with fright.

 This witch has rhythm!
 Tall pumpkins set the stage for this soft-shoe scenario.
 All you need to keep in step is black paint, ribbon, and shallow carving.

-No need for carving tools to conjure the spirit of lovable Aunt Hattie.
-With a little dress-up fun, you can raise a whole wacky pumpkin family to welcome guests to your home.
+No need for carving tools to conjure the spirit of a lovable aunt.
+With a little dress up fun, you can raise a whole wacky pumpkin family to welcome guests to your home.
 Switch things up by putting your pumpkin on its side and using the stem as a nose.